wildfly-extras/wildfly-mp-reactive-feature-pack/quickstarts/reactive-messaging/README.md

     copies the code from `core/` and adjusts it slightly.

 ## How to run it
-First you need to build the contents of this repository:
+First you need to build the contents of this repository.
+You can skip this step if you have checked out a tag since then the artifacts are deployed to Maven:
 ```
 mvn install -DskipTests
 ```